kyleburton/talks/README.txt

      SEMANTIC NAMING:                       Assembly
      NONE:                                  Machine Code

-This talk is for Philly RedSnake 2013.

-NB: It must fit within the 10 minute lightning talk format.

-Prospective title:

-   The Patterns You Can't {See,Refactor}.

       There are Patterns in your Software that you can't see because the syntatax of your language is a barrier.